 - Blisters or Bumps on the Outer Vagina – This may be a sign of vulvar or vaginal cancer.
 Sometimes, the bumps may change color and become hard or turn into a lesion.
 They may also indicate the presence of an STD such as herpes.

-As with most ill-health or disease, the best prevention or cure will be in creating and maintaining an environment which supports health.
-Preventing an overgrowth of the organisms that contribute to vaginal ill-health is most efficiently addressed by a combination of god diet and personal cleanliness.
+As with most ill-health or disease, the best prevention or cure will be creating and maintaining an environment that supports health.
+Preventing an overgrowth of the organisms that contribute to vaginal ill-health is most efficiently addressed by combining a good diet and personal cleanliness.

 All women should strive to keep the vagina healthy by practicing good hygiene – just as they would for other parts of the body.
 Since the vagina is located near the anus and is also exposed to urination, it’s critical to keep bacteria buildup from happening.

-Women can keep the vagina healthy and clean by washing the vagina thoroughly, including the folds of the labia where bacteria builds-up quickly.
-Keeping the vagina very clean, eating healthy and cutting down stress in your life can help to balance the vagina and keep infections at bay.
+Women can keep the vagina healthy and clean by thoroughly washing the vagina, including the folds of the labia where bacteria build-up quickly.
+Keeping the vagina very clean, eating healthy, and cutting down stress in your life can help to balance the vagina and keep infections at bay.
 If you continually experience vaginal infections and other problems, especially after addressing the above, you may need to ask for medical advice.